Church of St Augustine of Canterbury

 Also in 2008 Bishop Mead commissioned an Icon of a local Saint, Blessed Elizabeth Barton, known as the 'Maid of Kent' or "Nun of Kent" who was a benedictine nun at St. Sepulchre's Convent in Canterbury (the area is now known as Nunnery Fields) Blessed Elizabeth had visions of the Blessed Virgin Mary and was martyred on the orders of Henry VIII on 21st of April, 1534.
 The Icon and its story has been featured in Local Newspapers and on BBC Radio Kent.
 We believe it to be the only such depiction of Blessed Elizabeth Barton in the world.
 Bishop Starks (mentioned above) blessed the Icon on Easter Day 2008.

-A recent development for our Parish is the opening of the "Canterbury Church Shop, 13 Orange Street, Canterbury, Kent CT1 2JA" just round the corner from St Augustines.
+A recent development for our Parish is the opening of the "Canterbury Church Shop and Pilgrims' Refectory" in the nearby historic 'Conquest House' 17 Palace Street, about 5 minutes walk around the corner from St Augustines.
 Why not visit on a Wednesday when you could combine a visit to Church for Mass at 12 noon with an afternoon visit to the shop !!!

 11am Sung Mass